The following information provides you with details about how we process

 Unless otherwise specified, we will delete your Data in accordance with Article 17 and Article 18 of the GDPR or restrict its processing.
 We will only process and store your Data for as long as it is required to fulfil our contractual and legal obligations.
 Data no longer required for the intended purpose is deleted regularly unless temporary further processing is necessary, which may arise on account of other legally permissible purposes.

-We may use your Data to avoid ourselves from the risk of payment defaults by conducting credit checks.
+We may use your Data to protect ourselves from the risk of payment defaults by conducting credit checks.
 Based on scoring (profiling) we assess the extent to which customers will fulfil their payment obligations; the score ratings help us with our decision-making.
 Scoring is based on a recognised mathematical-statistical method.
 We store the results of credit data for 365 days.

 Recipients of your Data

 In general, we neither sell nor loan user Data.
 We only transfer data to third parties beyond the scope of this privacy statement if it is necessary for the fulfilment of the relevant service you have requested.
-We work with cooperation partners to render our services.
-The latter perform services for you on their own responsibility/in relation to your contract with us.
+We work with partners to render our services.
+These partners perform services for you on their own responsibility/in relation to your contract with us.
 You can order these services and consent to the inclusion of the cooperation partner, or inclusion is based on legal permission.
 In the areas of Marketing, Sales, IT, Logistics and HR we also work with processors in line with Article 28 of the GDPR.
 These processors are carefully selected by us.
 We continue to bear responsibility for the protection of your data in the case of processing by a processor.
 In other cases we send data to government agencies at their request.
 However, this only takes place if a legal obligation, such as a court order, exists.

 Where is my data processed?